project¶

 or one of its child scopes.

-already set as non-cache variables when project(<PROJECT-NAME> ...)
+, if already set as normal variables when

 Options¶